dancespiele/spiel-redux/README.md

 # Pyrite Redux
 ## Redux decoration

-###Arguments
+### Arguments

     reducers: type ReducersMapObject (Require)
     middlewares: type Array[Middleware] (Optional - No compatible with compose arg)
     composeFuncitions: type Array[Function] (Optional- no compatible with middleware arg)

-<span style='color:red'>WARNING:</span> If you write the middleware and compose arguments the compose will be ignore.
+**WARNING**: If you write the middleware and compose arguments the compose will be ignore.
 If you want to pass compose it has to look like this.

 ```typescript
     @Template(ExampleTemplate)